-According to Scottish Government data, there are some 235,000 EU citizens from 27 European Union countries living in Scotland.
+According to Scottish Government data, there are some 223,000 EU citizens from 27 European Union countries living in Scotland (April 2019).
 Our project aims to inform these EU nationals about opportunities available to them in Scotland, but also to promote awareness of their concerns and needs, especially those raised by the likelihood of Brexit.

 Who are the EU nationals in Scotland?

-Their status and right to stay in the UK and Scotland are likely to change as the result of Brexit, predicted to take place on 29.03.2019.
+Their status and right to stay in the UK and Scotland are likely to change as the result of Brexit, which is supposed to take place in 2019.
 The aim of our project is to assist these EU nationals in accessing information and advice on citizens’ rights, and to encourage and facilitate their contacts with public sector and government organisations.
 We want to inform EU27 nationals about the opportunities available to them in Scotland, but also to promote awareness of their concerns and needs, especially those raised by the likelihood of Brexit.